basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

 The following instructions will guide you through installing a Riak CS test environment.
-This guide does not cover system/service tuning and it does not attempt to optimize your installation given your particular architecture.
-This procedure is ideal only for building a test environment either on local or remote hardware that allows for durable, repeatable testing.
+This guide does not cover system/service tuning and it does not attempt to optimize your installation for your particular architecture.
+This procedure is ideal only for building a development environment either on local or remote hardware that allows for durable, repeatable testing.